andropar/how-to-sample/README.md

-# How to Sample the World for Understanding the Visual System
+# How to sample the world for understanding the visual system
 This repository contains the code and experiments for the paper **"How to sample the world for understanding the visual system"**, published as a full paper in the [Computational and Cognitive Neuroscience (CCN) 2025](https://ccneuro.org/) proceedings.

 ## Abstract